 - Failed to stop at a yellow/amber signalised traffic light (unless you are so close to the intersection that you can't stop safely).

 Overall, there is an upward trend in the number of deaths and serious injury (DSI) crashes at non-signalised intersections across the Auckland region.
+These intersections do not have traffic lights and include roundabouts and T-junctions.

 Crash facts and statistics at non-signalised intersections**